00mjk/Python-For-Machine-Learning/Module00/readme.md

   <img src="https://www.hodderscape.co.uk/wp-content/uploads/2016/06/Snake-Harry-Potter.gif" width="1200" />
 </p>

-> Go my friend, you can become a Python god...
+> Have faith my friend, you can become a Python god...

 ## :information_source: Notions of the module :